jeromeboivin/ollama-chat/README.md

 10. **Specify the sentence embeddings model**: Use the `--embeddings-model` argument to specify the sentence embeddings model to use for vector database queries.
 For example, `python ollama_chat.py --embeddings-model multi-qa-mpnet-base-dot-v1`.

+11. **Specify a system prompt message**: Use the `--system-prompt` argument to specify a system prompt message.
+For example, `python ollama_chat.py --system-prompt "You are a teacher teaching physics, you must not give the answers but ask questions to guide the student in order to find the answer."`.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ## How to Specify Custom Chatbot Personalities in JSON Format